Essenceia/essenceia.github.io/content/projects/Ethernet_Switch_ASIC/index.md

 - unmanaged
 ethernet switch.

-Now that we have figured out what we're building, it's time to focus on the fun part: how to build it! :party:
+Now that we have figured out what we're building, it's time to focus on the fun part: how to build it! 🥳

 ## System Overview